Skirmish Here

 In the following decades, efforts were made to diversify the county's economy and improve infrastructure.
 The construction of Grayson Lake in the 1960s provided recreational opportunities and attracted visitors to the region.
 Today, Elliott County continues to be an agricultural and rural community, with a population that values its natural beauty and close-knit community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Elliott County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Elliott County, Kentucky.

 • 1869: Elliott County is established in Kentucky.